Warner Bros. Family Entertainment

 Warner Bros.
 Family Entertainment was the family division label of Warner Bros.
-Entertainment Inc. It released numerous theatrical and direct-to-video family-oriented films and television shows.
+Entertainment.
+It was founded in 1993 and released numerous theatrical and direct-to-video family-oriented films and television shows before the label was retired in 2011.

 History

-The division was founded in 1992 to produce more family-friendly films.
+The division was founded in 1993 to produce more family-friendly films after its 1987 distribution deal with the Walt Disney Company in which Warner Bros. released Disney films theatrically (e.g. The Little Mermaid, Beauty and the Beast as well as reissues such as Cinderella) in many overseas territories from 1988 to 1992.
 The first theatrical film released under the Family Entertainment label was Dennis the Menace, released in the summer of 1993.
 The film proved to be a huge hit at the box office, grossing over $50 million at the domestic box office despite receiving negative reviews from critics.
 Following it was Free Willy, which was also released in the summer of 1993 and would also be a huge box office hit, grossing over $75 million domestically.

 Other 1993 releases included a live-action film adaptation of the book The Secret Garden, which didn't perform as well as the previous two films but still garnered over $30 million at the domestic box office, and George Balanchine's The Nutcracker.
-The last 1993 WBFE theatrical release was Batman: Mask of the Phantasm, and it wasn't a success at the box office, getting only $5 million at the box office compared to its $6 million budget, due to a lack of promotion from Warner Bros.
+The last 1993 theatrical release from Warner Bros.
+Family Entertainment was Batman: Mask of the Phantasm, and it wasn't a success at the box office, getting only $5 million at the box office compared to its $6 million budget, due to a lack of promotion from Warner Bros.

-In 1994, it was the worst year for WBFE, where it was home to numerous box-office bombs.
-In the early part of 1994, Warner released Thumbelina, which was a major box-office bomb.
+In 1994, it was the worst year for Warner Bros.
+Family Entertainment, where it was home to numerous box-office bombs.
+In the early part of 1994, Warner Bros. released Thumbelina, which was a major box-office bomb.
 Another 1994 film was a live-action rendition of the book Black Beauty, which was another box-office bomb for the studio, grabbing only nearly $5 million at the box office.
 Following it was A Troll in Central Park, which garnered less than $1 million at the box office.
-The last two films in 1994 were Little Giants, which performed better, but only received nearly $20 million domestically and Richie Rich, which was only a minor box-office bomb, grossing over $38 million for its $40 million budget.
+The last two films in 1994 were Little Giants, which performed better, but only received nearly $20 million domestically and Richie Rich, which was a box-office success, grossing over $76 million for its $40 million budget.

 In 1995, it brought a live-action rendition of the book A Little Princess, which only got over $10 million in its domestic release.
 Other films that year included international distribution of The Pebble and the Penguin, which was a box-office bomb, grossing nearly $4 million, and Born to Be Wild, which also garnered nearly $4 million.
 However, the biggest success of 1995 for the company was the sequel to Free Willy, Free Willy 2: The Adventure Home, which, although not nearly as successful as the first film, was a minor success, garnering over $30 million.